Ghosty920/NickAPI/README.md

 ## Building

-Simply run `mvn clean package install -f pom.xml`, and it will automatically build and install it to your `.m2` folder.
+Simply run `mvn clean install -f pom.xml`, and it will automatically build and install it to your `.m2` folder.

 Make sure to build using Java 21.